Graduate internships: navigating the virtual landscape

-As restrictions eased and businesses were in an early recovery phase, we focused on developing an ambitious larger-scale internship programme with flexible delivery to enable graduates to gain valuable experience and businesses to benefit from graduate skills.
+As restrictions eased and businesses were in an early recovery phase, the project team focused on developing an ambitious larger-scale internship programme with flexible delivery to enable graduates to gain valuable experience and businesses to benefit from graduate skills.

 The team created an extensive customer relationship management campaign to communicate the benefits of internships and flexible ways of offering an internship.
 Working closely with employers as partners to identify the needs of their individual business, the team helped them to create project briefs and to determine how the internship could be most effectively delivered, whether it was on-site, virtual, or a hybrid.

-By July, there was a high level of interest from a wide range of employers and we advertised over 100 opportunities to graduates.
+There was a high level of interest from a wide range of employers, with over 100 opportunities advertised to graduates.
 Examples include engineering, digital, sport, science, marketing, offshore energy and art.
-During the application phase, the team offered regular online, interactive sessions to graduates to support them with their application, interview and how the internship would operate in a virtual environment.
+During the application phase, the team offered regular online, interactive sessions to graduates to support them with their application, interviews and how the internship would operate in a virtual environment.

 Employers conducted interviews and informed Teesside University of who they had selected and in October 2020, the university employed 59 graduate interns and one undergraduate flexible intern.